-In period 0 the monetary hegemon's sovereign raises real debt D to fund a real income transfer G. In period 1 it raises a real tax T, which is used to repay the real debt D at a gross real rate of interest R. This implies that $G_0 = G$ and $G_1 = 0$.
+In period 0 the monetary hegemon's sovereign raises real debt D to fund real public expenditure G. In period 1 it raises a real tax T, which is used to repay the real debt D at a gross real rate of interest R. This implies that $G_0 = G$ and $G_1 = 0$.
 In formal terms the period 0 and period 1 budget indentities then read: